Go! Baraga County is a strategic plan for job creation in Baraga County, Michigan.

 The third strategy is to increase local food production and develop a regional distribution point for local produce.
 Farming of fish in an environmentally sustainable closed system presents a related opportunity.
 These activities would align with the U.P.
 Food Exchange, a local food distribution initiative that is in need of a base of operations in the Western U.P.
 Any food produced in Baraga County would be given a unique brand that outside purchasers would associate with the county.

 Finally, two supporting strategies are included to reflect recent economic development initiatives in the community.
 The first is establishment of permanent economic development staff in the county.
 The second is development of an entrepreneurial center at the Keweenaw Bay Ojibwa Community College campus in L’Anse.

 Several similar plans and studies have been done in Baraga County over the last two decades, but results have been hard to come by.
 Unemployment remains the highest, or nearly so, in Michigan.
-Based on a countywide survey in late 2012, which received 836 responses (695 from Baraga County residents, constituting 7.8 percent of the population), 58 percent of residents see the County economy as declining, and 76 percent see its current state as negative (between “neutral” and “desperate”).
+In a countywide survey in late 2012, which received 836 responses (695 from Baraga County residents, constituting 7.8 percent of the population), 58 percent of residents saw the County economy as declining, and 76 percent gauged its current state as negative (between “neutral” and “desperate”).

-The focus of planning this time has been to identify and recognize the county’s assets in the context of accomplishing projects with community ownership that can be put into place using existing resources.
-The narrow focus on a few realistic, carefully researched projects will make the plan’s strategies attainable.
+The focus of planning in Go!
+Baraga County was to identify and recognize the county’s assets in the context of accomplishing projects with community ownership that could be put into place using existing resources.
+The narrow focus on a few realistic, carefully researched projects was to make the plan’s strategies attainable.

 The Go!
-Baraga County Strategic Plan is funded by the United States Department of Commerce Economic Development Administration (EDA), Baraga County, and the Western Upper Peninsula Planning and Development Region (WUPPDR).
+Baraga County Strategic Plan was funded by the United States Department of Commerce Economic Development Administration (EDA), Baraga County, and the Western Upper Peninsula Planning and Development Region (WUPPDR).